Mageas/single-gpu-passthrough/README.md

 Core 8: 7, 15
 ```

-TODO: I want to get 1 core for the host and 7 cores for the host.
+I want to get 1 core for the host and 7 cores for the host.
+I will let core 1 for my host (0, 8)

 It's time to edit the XML configuration of our VM, I show you the final result, everything will be explained below.
 ```